-Students who purchase the Gate Membership (10-Meal Plan), Maroon Membership (8-Meal Plan), or Raider Membership (Block Plan) will receive flex dollars.
-These add flexibility to dining options and may be spent like cash at Frank Dining Hall, the Coop, Chobani at the Hieber Café, Donovan's Pub, and & a Pickle.
+Students who purchase meal plans other than the premier plan will receive a certain amount of flex dollars.
+These add flexibility to dining options and may be spent like cash at Frank, the Coop, Chobani at the Hieber Café, Donovan's Pub, and the deli and smoothie station at the Coop.
 As an additional value, flex dollars are tax exempt.
 Unused dollars may carry over from fall to spring semesters; however, unused flex dollars expire on the last day of the academic calendar year and do not roll over to the following academic year.